bkamins/bkamins.github.io/_posts/2023-09-29-dataframes.md

 This resource is learning-oriented.
 I start it from the basics of the Julia language and gradually add more complex elements so that eventually, the reader should be able to:

-* Read and write data in various formats
+* read and write data in various formats;
-* Work with tabular data, including subsetting, grouping, and transforming
+* work with tabular data, including subsetting, grouping, and transforming;
-* Visualize data
+* visualize data;
-* Build predictive models
+* build predictive models;
-* Create data processing pipelines
+* create data processing pipelines;

 and more.